UPBGE/upbge/doc/python_api/rst/bge_types/bge.types.KX_2DFilter.rst

       :type: boolean

-   .. method:: setTexture(index, bindCode, samplerName)
+   .. method:: setTexture(index, bindCode, samplerName="")

-      Set specified texture bind code :data:`bindCode` in specified slot :data:`index`.
-Any call to :data:`setTexture` should be followed by a call to :data:`BL_Shader.setSampler` with the same :data:`index`.
+      Set specified texture bind code :data:`bindCode` in specified slot :data:`index` and set :data:`index` to uniform :data:`samplerName`.
+      If :data:`samplerName` is not specified, any call to :data:`setTexture` should be followed by a call to :data:`BL_Shader.setSampler` with the same :data:`index`.

       :arg index: The texture slot.
       :type index: integer